Gardiner Expressway: Construction

 This segment was completed in 1964.
 In the original proposal, the elevated segment would descend to ground level and meet the Don Valley Parkway at a clover-leaf interchange.
-It was instead constructed as an elevated section that passes over Lake Shore Boulevard and at its eastern end forks into a flyover of the Don River mouth and a separate connector to the east.
+It was instead constructed as an elevated section overhead of Lake Shore Boulevard and at its eastern end forks into a flyover of the Don River mouth and a separate connector to the east.
 The section between the Parkway and Yonge Street was built eight lanes wide.